The Accreditation Process

 What are the steps in the accreditation process?

-Please refer to the Accreditation Process and the Process of Initial Accreditation flowchart for more information.
+Please refer to our Accreditation Process page for more information.

 How much does initial accreditation cost?

 The overall cost of the initial application process is determined by the scope of the institution’s programs and the number of its locations.
 The on-site visit team requires a curriculum specialist for each of the various types of programs offered by the institution, and offering more than one type of program and additional locations will raise the cost of the site visit fees.
-Please refer to ACCET’s Fee Schedule (Document 10) for more information.
+Please refer to ACCET Document 10 – Fee Schedule for more information.

-Costs include the initial inquiry, initial application, workshop attendance, readiness visit, and the on-site visit.
+Costs include the initial inquiry, initial application, workshop attendance, readiness visit, and on-site visit.
 A member of the ACCET Application Review Committee can help you estimate the total cost more accurately.
-Please call the office and we will arrange a time to speak with you.
+Please contact us to arrange a time to speak.

 Am I guaranteed accreditation if I pay?

-Final determination of the institution’s accreditation status is made by ACCET’s Commission at the end of each accreditation cycle, and following review of the site visit team report and any additional information submitted in response to the team report by the institution.
-At that time, the Commission may vote to approve, defer (until such time as the Commission determines that the institution meets all ACCET requirements), or deny accreditation for the instituion.
+Final determination of an institution’s accreditation status is made by the ACCET Accrediting Commission at the end of each accreditation cycle, following review of the site visit team report and any additional information submitted in response to the team report by the institution.
+At that time, the Commission may vote to approve, defer (until such time as the Commission determines that the institution meets all ACCET requirements), or deny accreditation for the institution.

 When do I need to attend an accreditation workshop and why?

-Attendance at an accreditation workshop by a member of the institution is a requirement for those undergoing initial accreditation and for accredited institutions that are in a reaccreditation cycle.
-During initial accreditaion, the applicant cannot attend a workshop until the Initial Inquiry has been approved.
-It is recommended that the applicant attend prior to the submission of the Application for Accreditation, and required that they attend before the ASER is submitted.
+Attendance at an Accreditation Workshop by a member of the institution is a requirement for those undergoing initial accreditation and for accredited institutions that are in a reaccreditation cycle.
+During initial accreditation, the applicant cannot attend a workshop until the Initial Inquiry has been approved.
+It is recommended that the applicant attend prior to the submission of the Application for Accreditation, and attendance is required before the ASER is submitted.
 Institutions that are undergoing reaccreditation must send a representative from that institution to a workshop prior to the submission of their ASER.
-The workshops are designed to provide a review of any recent updates to ACCET’s policies and procedures, and an in-depth study of the ACCET accreditation process in order to assist the institution in the preparation of the ASER, the on-site evaluation, and the actions of the Commission.
+The workshops are designed to provide a review of any recent updates to ACCET’s policies and procedures and an in-depth study of the ACCET accreditation process in order to assist the institution in the preparation of the ASER, the on-site evaluation, and the actions of the Commission.

 What is an ASER?